ChunkyMonkey00/NerdChallenge/README.md

-# ArrayQuest
+# Nerd Challenge

-Welcome to **ArrayQuest**, an exciting coding adventure where you navigate through arrays using a unique coding language.
-Use commands to explore, manipulate, and solve challenges in this array-based game.
-You can play it as a language or dive into the game itself.

 ## Game Description

-In ArrayQuest, you'll be faced with a series of challenges that require you to manipulate an array using a set of commands.
-The commands include moving through the array, printing values, creating loops, and performing mathematical operations.
+You'll be faced with a series of challenges that require you to manipulate an array using a set of commands.
+The commands include moving through the array, creating loops, and performing mathematical operations.

 ## Command Documentation